SofiaSaeedAhmed/Malaysia-Based-Trip-Assistant-using-Semantic-Search/README.md

 This project presents a **travel search engine** designed to assist users in planning trips across Malaysia by recommending attractions, hotels, and restaurants.
 The system integrates **semantic search** using **Sentence Transformers** and **FAISS**, enhanced with **fuzzy string matching** for robust query handling.
-Additionally, a **feedback mechanism** using user likes supports **preference-based re-ranking**, fostering a more personalized and adaptive recommendation experience.
+Additionally, a **feedback mechanism** using user likes supports **preference-based re-ranking**, fostering a more personalised and adaptive recommendation experience.

 The core objective is for the model to **understand user queries** and return the **most relevant answers** from the provided database.